 I thought of a recently spayed bitch licking and licking her swollen privates, whimpering in pain, unable to understand what had happened to her or why.

-I’ve never questioned the propaganda put out by every animal shelter in America – that it is imperative to neuter one’s pets – but Rolf’s words made sense.
+I’ve never questioned the propaganda put out by every animal shelter in America: that it’s imperative to neuter one’s pets.
+But Rolf’s words made sense.
 If every dog owner is responsible and careful, is there really a good reason to subject a dog to a painful operation on his genitalia?
 Maybe spaying or neutering a dog really is cruel?

 The Muslim countries are the worst, Rolf went on.

 I thought of how drivers swerve to hit stray dogs in Niger, and how donkeys are beaten in public.
-How I used to see one man who rode his horse bareback in traffic in Niamey holds the reins so tightly the sides of the horse’s mouth sometimes bleed.
+How I used to see one man who rode his horse bareback in traffic in Niamey holding the reins so tightly the sides of his horse’s mouth would bleed.

 Norwegians pride themselves on having an egalitarian, educated society.

-Not to spay is considered cruel in America but there’s clearly another way to think of it.
-Could you imagine a time when every American dog owner was so responsible we would not have to submit man’s best friend to a painful operation?
+American consider not spaying or neutering cruel.
+But there’s clearly another way to think of it.
+Could you imagine a time when every American dog owner was responsible?
+So we would not have to submit people’s best friend to a painful operation?